 Please Click Here for further details about the site operation.

-Are the latest posted topics.
-If you are not a member of the forum then why not join, basic membership is free to anyone.
+Are the latest posted topics in the forum.
+If you are not a member of the forum then why not join now, basic membership is free to anyone.
 If you are a society member you can upgrade free to get all facilities.
 You need to be registered to view the forum.

 We have a parish map based on the parishes in Cumbria in the middle of the 19th Century.
 From this map you can get to information about the parish as well as IGI records for that parish and the details of the parish records that are with the Cumbria Archive.